HectorTorres115/react-native-motion-slider/README.md

 | onDrag                |              |                                                           |

 ## Acknowledgement
+## Authors of the module (I just rewrite some code to display icons instead of values).

 *  [Virgil Pana](https://dribbble.com/shots/3868232-ios-Fluid-Slider-ui-ux), who designed the concept and inspired me to create this component.
 I recommend checking his works.